 This plan has no impact on Distance Learning Academy.

 Note: If school sites are closed due to a weather-related emergency, meal pick-up and delivery are also canceled.

-In a renewed effort to gather accurate weather information, the school districts will continue to rely on the expertise of the National Weather Service and St. Cloud State University meteorologists for weather forecasts, and both city and county officials for information related to road conditions.
-Professors at the University localize forecasts and advise the school districts on closing decisions.
+In a renewed effort to gather accurate weather information, St. Cloud Area School District will continue to rely on the expertise of the National Weather Service and St. Cloud State University meteorologists for weather forecasts, and both city and county officials for information related to road conditions.
+Professors at the university localize forecasts and advise the school district on closing decisions.

 Heavy snowfall, ice storms, extreme cold, and strong winds are not the only contributors to an emergency situation.
 Fog can be equally dangerous.
 While the sun may be shining in one area, visibility may be reduced to a few feet in another location, creating a potential hazard.

 Winter weather and emergency situations are not predictable, and they may happen at any time.
 The purpose of the weather-related closing plan is to assist parents/guardians and students to be better prepared to deal with emergency situations and reduce their effects.
 Parents are encouraged to prepare for emergency closings.
 Special childcare arrangements should be made which could be used in the event of a school closing, late start or early dismissal.
 Ultimately, the parent/guardian should make the final decision whether a child should attend school during severe weather.